Skip to Main Content

 The Reporting Guidelines Collection highlights articles published across PLOS journals and includes guidelines and guidance, commentary, and related research on guidelines.
 This Collection features some of the many resources available to facilitate the rigorous reporting of scientific studies, and to improve the presentation and evaluation of published studies.

-Recommendations for Authors: Your Title and Abstract
+Recommendations for Authors: MeSH Terms for Your Title and Abstract

 Do your title and abstract have MeSH terms or other controlled vocabulary?
 Why is this important?
 As of mid-2022, Medical Subject Headings (MeSH) will be assigned to works published in MEDLINE-indexed journals using an automated indexing process.
 The automated indexing is based on an algorithm using the title and an abstract of the work to produce a list of MeSH terms.